preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/index.rst

-Omnia Feed - Business Profile Settings
+Omnia Feed - Business profile settings
 =================================================

 **Important Note!** Omnia Feed is "Forward Only" meaning that a page that has been sent to a user can't be recalled.
 This is important to remember for example when creating or editing a query.